 parts such as plating, solder, and weld filler material.

 a.
-This NPD applies to NASA Headquarters, NASA Centers, including Component Facilities, and Technical and Service Support Centers, NASA programs and projects, and to the JPL and other NASA contractors and grantees as delineated in their contracts or grants.
+This NPD applies to NASA Headquarters, NASA Centers, including Component Facilities, and Technical and Service Support Centers, NASA programs and projects, and to the Jet Propulsion Laboratory, a Federally Funded Research and Development Center, PL and other NASA contractors and grantees as delineated in their contracts or grants.

 b.
 This NPD applies to flight hardware, critical ground support equipment (GSE), and critical ground test systems used in Category 1 and Category 2 projects as defined by NPR 7120.5, NASA Space Flight Program and Project Management Requirements, and/or Class A, B, or C payloads as defined by NPR 8705.4, Risk Classification for NASA Payloads, Appendix A.